Trying to decide which agency conferences are worth it to attend 2020? Here’s my annual roundup!

 This new event is from training company DigitalMarketer, creator of the long-running Traffic & Conversion conference.
 In 2019, they had 30+ sessions from 25 speakers, while expecting 1,200+ agencies to attend.

 Tracks in 2019 included: Fill Your Prospect Pipeline, Close & Convert More High-Value Clients, Grow Your Retainers & Recurring Revenue, and Systemize & Scale Your Agency.
 I attended the first event, which ran September 17-19, 2019, in New York.

 This now-annual event is a spinoff from the long-running SearchCon conference in the Denver area.
 Content is targeted to owners of digital agencies—topics like finances, leadership, automation, lead-gen, and more.

-I keynoted the first event in 2018 and the second event in 2019.
+I keynoted both the first event in 2018 and the second event in 2019.
 I like that AgencyCon’s size provides great networking.
 The latest event was September 23-24, 2019, in Breckenridge, Colorado.

 This week-long event features seminars and workshops on topics like storytelling through different mediums, creating connections in the industry, what brands want, and influencer stories and lessons.

 After happening during the week of Labor Day for several years, the 2020 event moves a month later.
 Head to the Content Marketing World Conference & Expo (CMW) to learn from and network with content marketing industry leaders.

 The 2019 event included more than 120 breakouts and workshops on strategy, integration, measurement, and innovation in content marketing.
 In 2018, CMW expected 3,700+ attendees, 200+ speakers, and 550+ companies.